 Openness and Transparency.
 To minimize the risk to openness and transparency, the CFPB communicates to consumers about the PII we collect, as well as how we will protect it, use it, and share it.
-The Bureau will provide a "pop-up" alert that notifies consumers that they are being re-directed to a third-party website or any other location that is not part of an official government domain.
+The Bureau provides a "pop-up" alert that notifies consumers that they are being re-directed to a third-party website or any other location that is not part of an official government domain.
 The pop-up includes language that clarifies that the new website may have different privacy policies from those of the agency's official website.
-This functionality will be operational when the Bureau relaunches the website in FY16.

-&lt;sup>2 See OMB Memorandum, Social Media, Web-Based Interactive Technologies, and the Paperwork Reduction Act (Apr.
+&lt;sup>2 See OMB Mem orandum, Social Media, Web-Based Interactive Technologies, and the Paperwork Reduction Act (Apr.
 7, 2010).